1. The general duties as the Trustee of a charity like ALT are to:

 - appoint the chief executive officer and monitor his/her performance.

 2. Specific activities of Trustees in ALT include:

-- attending meetings of the Central Executive Committee (normally three per year);
+- attending meetings of the Board of Trustees (normally three per year);

 - participating in policy discussions and the production of consultation responses;